theSoberSobber/Chef/docs/SPECS.md

 - `chef search <pName>`
     - search for a package name on the registry
 - `chef serve <scriptName>`
-    - runs a particular script specified in the package.json file
+    - runs a particular script specified in the chef.toml file